Connect with others who understand.

 Influenza Symptoms and Complications

 Influenza is a contagious viral infection that can cause mild to severe illness.
-In a 2018 study by the Centers for Disease Control and Prevention (CDC), researchers found that about 8 percent of Americans get sick with influenza each flu season.
+Symptoms of the flu include:

 • Fever